 In conclusion, it is possible to train a puppy to be obedient without using treats as rewards.
 Positive reinforcement techniques such as praise, petting, or playtime can be just as effective as using treats, as long as the owner is consistent and patient.
 Clicker training is another effective method that can be used to communicate with the puppy and reinforce obedience.
 By using these alternative training methods, pet owners can successfully train their puppies to be obedient without relying on treats.

-What is Is it possible to train a puppy to be obedient without using treats as rewards? and why is it important?
+What are the basic steps to get started with Is it possible to train a puppy to be obedient without using treats as rewards?